Cherokee Artist Workshops

 Visit Cherokee Nation offers a variety of workshops led by experts in a wide range of disciplines in the arts.
 This workshop series was made possible by the Cherokee Artist Recovery Act.
 Signed into law by Principal Chief Chuck Hoskin Jr. and Deputy Chief Bryan Warner in 2022, the act aims to give relief to Cherokee artists negatively impacted by COVID-19.
 The act invests in artists through the acquisition of authentic Cherokee art, cultural classes, market support and facility enhancements.

 All are welcome to participate.
 Due to their popularity, workshop classes fill up quickly and availability is not guaranteed.
+No video or audio recording, please.

 New classes are added throughout the year to continually offer new subjects and learning opportunities.
 Follow Visit Cherokee Nation on social media for the latest information surrounding Cherokee Artist Workshops.